Poker

 4. Learn to be aggressive

-Although it’s important to be patient, it’s also crucial to know when to play aggressively and try to win some of those small, medium, and big rounds.
-If you want to win, you need to play with some calculated risks.
-A good way to start is by selecting a few hands to play and betting them hard.
-Mixing up your style of play is also a great way to be more unpredictable, thus having more chances of scaring off players when bluffing.
+Although it’s important to be patient, it’s also crucial to know when to play aggressively and try to win some of those chips.
+If you want to win, you need to take some calculated risks.
+A good way to start is by being aggressive with strong hands in position.
+While it can be good to be an unpredictable player, you should choose your aggression times carefully, based on position, your chip stack and opponents’ stacks, the blind levels, and cards.

 6. Gamble responsibly

 Remember, playing poker is about having fun, not about putting your savings on the line.
-Only buy in what you can afford to lose.
+Only buy in what you can afford to lose using proper bankroll management.
+This often involves not risking more than 5% or 10% (at most) of your bankroll on a single tournament.
 Yes, you have the chance to win big.
-However, you can lose big too.
+However, you can lose big, too.

 Play poker on Borgata Online